FrimJo/react-take-off/README.md

 - [openapi-generator](https://openapi-generator.tech/)

 ### Includes
-- Pre commit hooks using `husky` to prevent lint warnings and errors beeing commited
+- Pre commit hooks using `husky` to prevent lint warnings and errors being committed
 - Hooks for working with local storage
 - Helper HOC to create contexts
 - Hook for building forms with Formik